 Misdemeanors are somewhat less serious offenses and tend to have more lenient penalties.
 A third-degree misdemeanor comes with a prison term of no more than 1 year.
 A second-degree misdemeanor may carry a prison term of no more than 2 years.
 A first-degree misdemeanor could put you behind bars for up to 5 years.
 These sentences may be much shorter than those associated with felonies, but any charges that come with possible jail time should be taken very seriously, and you should seek the help of an attorney.

-If you or someone you know has been charged with a crime in Montgomery County or are unsure if you may face criminal charges, you should immediately contact an attorney.
+If you or someone you know has been charged with a crime in Montgomery County or is unsure if they may face criminal charges, they should immediately contact an attorney.
 A skilled lawyer can be the difference between going to prison or going home to your family.
-Contact an experienced Montgomery County and Philadelphia criminal defense lawyer at The Law Offices of Lloyd Long by calling (215) 302-0171 and schedule a free legal consultation.
+Contact our experienced Montgomery County defense lawyers today by calling (215) 302-0171 to schedule a free legal consultation.